 In India and many other parts of the world, unfortunately women’s perceived value to society diminishes the older they get.
 The Barefoot College in Rajasthan is tackling this issue by teaching older women to be solar engineers, helping to advance their social standing and influence within their communities.

 The island of Eigg may be tiny at only 30 square kilometres, but it’s being recognised as a remarkable example of energy self-sufficiency.
 During long summer days, Eigg’s solar panels account for the majority of energy produced while wind and rain is limited.

-A Malian bed and breakfast owner has chosen to embrace solar power at her business, which has brought electricity into the homes of many rural Malians in her community that were not able to access electricity because of their distance from the electricity grid.
+A Malian bed and breakfast owner has chosen to embrace solar power at her business, which has brought electricity into the homes of many rural Malians in her community that weren't able to access electricity because of their distance from the electricity grid.

 The island of Ta’u in American Samoa, inhabited by just 600 people, has claimed energy independence with the completion of a solar-powered microgrid.
 Installing the system will save around 110,000 gallons of diesel, and it can even withstand Category 5 hurricanes!

 The Princess Elisabeth Antarctica research station is an older example of a community harnessing renewable resources (such as 24 hours of daylight in summer), to create a “zero emission” facility.
 The area is solely powered by renewable energy in a push to conserve the pristine area from the effects of climate change.

 Solar power has opened up a number of professional opportunities for young African technicians, engineers and managers, through the brand new Micro-Grid Academy in Nairobi.
 The academy will provide students with theoretical and practical training on energy access and decentralised renewable energy solutions.

 Building virtual power plants, one home at a time